Finding a kita in Berlin

 Afterward, you can start looking for Kitas in your vicinity or even in your workplace area, if this suits you.
 If you reside in a central location, you should research and apply to around 20-30 Kitas.

 Once you have researched the application process, craft a well-written letter that includes all the important details such as your child’s name, date of birth, and desired start date at the Kita.
 It’s also a good idea to provide additional information about your family and explain why you are interested in a particular Kita.
+Many kitas require you to apply via the Kita Navigator so you can also do that.
+However, don’t rely on feedback via the portal as it may not come.
+You should actively follow up with the kitas that you are applying to.

 Once you’ve run through the above steps, be sure to stay in touch with your preferred Kitas to demonstrate your continued interest and to ask about any available spots for your child(ren).
 You can do this by calling them and expressing your interest.